Columbia Basin Herald: History

 G. D. Arnold, owner of the Grand Coulee News Times, discontinued the paper and moved his printing plant to Moses Lake, Washington to launch the Moses Lake Herald on July 31, 1941.
 Archie Trenner became publisher in April 1942.
 In 1946, Edward "Ned" Thomas, Archie Trenner and William G. Orthman purchased the Herald.
 In May 1947, the CBH was elected to membership in the Associated Press.
 In 1950, Ned Thomas became the sole-owner and Gilbert H. Kaynor, manager of the Ellensburg Record, joined him as co-owner in 1952.

 The paper was originally a weekly, but expanded to a twice weekly in late 1953 and then five days a week in March 1955.
 At that time the paper was renamed to the Columbia Basin Daily Herald.
-Thomas and Kaynor sold their controlling interests in 1967 to Duane B. Hagadone, owner of Hagadone Newspapers, a division of Scripps League Newspapers.
+Thomas and Kaynor sold their controlling interests in 1967 to Duane Hagadone, owner of Hagadone Newspapers, a division of Scripps League Newspapers.
 Hagadone ended their partnership with Scripps in 1976.

-In 2016, the Herald ceased operating its sister publication the Othello Outlook.
+He died in 2021.